A Year In Strava

 Everyone Loves A Challenge

 Well, not everyone loves a challenge.
-But about a140 million of you do.
+But about 140 million of you do.
 Awesome job.

 UK & USA vs The World

-At first glance at the national stats, below, it seems that Brits run and ride further than Yanks.
-However, in the UK we run in kilometres whereas in America you run in a completely different way…miles.
-Those are you who are well-versed in your 1.6093 times table will immediately be able to do the comparison but I will have to fall back to pointing out that Americans run for over 35 minutes whereas Brits don’t.
+At first glance at the national stats, it seems that Brits run and ride further than Yanks.
+However, in the UK we run in kilometres whereas in America you run in miles.
+Those of you who are well-versed in your 1.6093 times table will immediately be able to do the comparison.
+Americans run for over 35 minutes whereas Brits don’t.

-Obviously, average American cyclists cycle for longer than average British cyclists because America is bigger and you have further to go. the stats clearly validate this.
-Here…
+Obviously, average American cyclists cycle for longer than average British cyclists because America is bigger and you have further to go.
+The stats clearly validate this.

 Stravistic Morality